yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

     identifier: explore-scalability
     parent: explore
     weight: 220
+showRightNav: true
 type: indexpage
 ---

 YugabyteDB can be scaled either horizontally or vertically depending on your needs.
-YugabyteDB automatically splits user tables into multiple [shards](../../../architecture/docdb-sharding/sharding/?), called tablets.
-You can either add more nodes to distribute the tablets or increase the specs of your nodes to scale your universe efficiently and reliably to handle the following:
+YugabyteDB automatically splits user tables into multiple [shards](../../architecture/docdb-sharding/sharding/), called tablets.
+You can either add more nodes to distribute the tablets, or increase the specifications of your nodes to scale your universe efficiently and reliably to handle the following:

-* High transactions per second
+* More transactions per second
 * High number of concurrent client connections
 * Large datasets